jetbalsa/cptc-badge-2021/README.md

 # cptc-badge-2021
+## Spoilers are contained under the spoilers folder
+- This includes full source code to things if you wish to do a whitebox assessment.
+For the most fun and training, never look in this folder!
+-
 ## Known Issues
 - Page blank or broken when trying to select SSID
   - Badge is out of ram, Please refresh page a few times